DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## The Discovery That Changed Everything

-*Dr. Sarah Chen had been staring at the same genetic sequence for three hours, her coffee growing cold as she manipulated the holographic display of human chromosome 2.
-As Stanford's leading geneticist, she had seen thousands of chromosomal structures, but this one was different.
-This one was... impossible.*
+*Dr. Morrison had been staring at the same genetic sequence for three hours, her coffee growing cold as she manipulated the holographic display of human chromosome 2.
+Following up on her initial discovery from Chapter 4, she was diving deeper into the fusion site, and what she was finding was even more impossible than she had first realized.*

 *"That can't be right," she muttered, zooming in on the telomeric sequences that appeared inexplicably in the middle of the chromosome.
 In normal chromosomes, telomeres only appeared at the ends—they were like genetic bookends, marking the boundaries of chromosomal information.*